Dallas

 Digestive symptoms

-Most babies are screened for cystic fibrosis as newborns in the hospital, with a blood sample taken from their heel.
+Most babies are screened for cystic fibrosis (CF) as newborns in the hospital, with a blood sample taken from their heel.
 In Texas, newborns are screened for a protein that can indicate CF.

-If your child receives a positive screening, we will admit them to the Children’s Health Claude Prestidge Cystic Fibrosis Center within 24-48 hours.
 The next step is a sweat test, a painless test in which sweat is collected from the skin and analyzed for salt content.
-A high chloride content points to a diagnosis of cystic fibrosis.
+A high chloride content points to a diagnosis of cystic fibrosis (CF).
 If the sweat test is positive, we will see your child within three days to develop a care plan as soon as possible.

 Some babies are diagnosed with the disease in utero based on genetic testing.
 Parents can speak to counselors at the clinic even before their baby is born.
 If children aren’t diagnosed at birth, most are diagnosed by the age of 2.

-Cystic fibrosis is a congenital disease that is present at birth.
+Cystic fibrosis (CF) is a congenital disease that is present at birth.
 It occurs when a child inherits a faulty gene from each parent.
 The parents likely do not have the disease.

-If your child is diagnosed with CF as a newborn, you can expect monthly monitoring in the clinic until they are 6 months old.
-You will then continue with visits every two months until they are 1 year old.
-After that, your child will have three quarterly visits and one annual visit.
 If your child experiences a flare-up that requires hospitalization, our team will be there to provide the care they need and answer all of your questions.

 Our multidisciplinary approach to treating cystic fibrosis gives your child access to the best care possible.
 All of the specialties your child needs are located under one roof for convenience and peace of mind.
 At Children’s Health, we not only treat the disease, but also closely monitor weight and nutrition so they can live their healthiest life possible.

 Both a pulmonologist and gastroenterologist direct the Children’s Health Claude Prestidge Cystic Fibrosis Center, ensuring coordinated care for both lung and digestive health.
-In addition, your child will have a dedicated care team that includes:

-As part of developing effective treatments that work specifically for your child, we will use our state-of-the-art pulmonary function lab.
+Pulmonary function lab (PFT) - As part of developing effective treatments that work specifically for your child, we will use our state-of-the-art pulmonary function lab.
 By coming directly to your child’s exam room, we ensure the highest level of infection control.

-At Children’s Health, your child will have access to cutting-edge treatments and clinical trials.
+Cystic fibrosis therapeutics development network - At Children’s Health, your child will have access to cutting-edge treatments and clinical trials.
 We participate in the Cystic Fibrosis Therapeutics Development Network, the largest cystic fibrosis clinical trials network in the world.
 Sharing information collaboratively with other network treatment centers has helped us continuously improve patient outcomes – our rates of cystic fibrosis flare-ups have fallen while our patients’ pulmonary function has risen.

 Cystic fibrosis is a chronic condition and cannot be cured, but with our comprehensive, cutting-edge treatments, we fully expect your child to transition from our pediatric clinic to an adult clinic someday and live the healthiest life possible.
 More and more adults are living successfully with CF.